 So, yes, the relationship is complex both psychologically and emotionally.
 I always have to act on multiple levels: I have to be a human that they trust but then I can’t lose sight of my project: I need to get a story and enough material to tell this story.
 I’m shifting in and out of being a monster, you know what I mean?
 And the subjects I’m filming are too, because they’re in and out of being honest and building their own narrative by being performative for the camera.

-LC: I can imagine it’s hard to capture reality on film.
-It’s a lot of performativity involved just for the camera.
+LC: I can imagine it’s hard to capture this on film; it's a lot of performance involved just for the camera.

-LC: This must also be a generational thing.
+LC: It's such a generational thing.
 We’re so aware nowadays of how our images circulate and we are so good at crafting our own personas.

 MB: Yeah, it’s because of social media.
 I think we are all very aware of the chain of production of video at this point, even without working in the field.
 She was very aware of her own image and she was obviously thinking about how my way of filming her fits into that portrait.
 I was creating this projection for her as much as she was creating this projection for me.
 And in a way, that was exciting, challenging and much more conflictual.